brendanerofeev/planet-fitness-tracker/README.md

 ## Troubleshooting

 ### No data being collected
-- Verify Planet Fitness credentials are correct
+- Verify Planet Fitness credentials are configured in Settings page
+- Check if credentials exist: Look for "Configured ✓" status in Settings
 - Check scheduler logs: `docker-compose logs scheduler`
 - Ensure network connectivity to Planet Fitness API
+- Try manually triggering a fetch from the Settings page

 ### Web interface not loading
 - Check if port 5000 is available